Map: General

-Maps of the world or large areas are often either 'political' or 'physical'.
-The most important purpose of the political map is to show territorial borders; the purpose of the physical is to show features of geography such as mountains, soil type, or land use including infrastructures such as roads, railroads, and buildings.
+Maps of the world or large areas are often either "political" or "physical".
+The most important purpose of the political map is to show territorial borders and administrative regions; the purpose of the physical map is to show features of geography such as mountains, soil type, or land use including infrastructures such as roads, railroads, and buildings.

 Topographic maps show elevations and relief with contour lines or shading.
 Geological maps show not only the physical surface, but characteristics of the underlying rock, fault lines, and subsurface structures.

 Electronic

 From the last quarter of the 20th century, the indispensable tool of the cartographer has been the computer.
-Much of cartography, especially at the data-gathering survey level, has been subsumed by Geographic Information Systems (GIS).
-The functionality of maps has been greatly advanced by technology simplifying the superimposition of spatially located variables onto existing geographical maps.
+Much of cartography, especially at the data-gathering survey level, has been subsumed by geographic information systems (GIS).
+The functionality of maps has been greatly advanced by technology simplifying the superimposition of spatially located variables onto existing geographic maps.
 Having local information such as rainfall level, distribution of wildlife, or demographic data integrated within the map allows more efficient analysis and better decision making.
 In the pre-electronic age such superimposition of data led Dr. John Snow to identify the location of an outbreak of cholera.
-Today, it is used by agencies of humankind, as diverse as wildlife conservationists and militaries around the world.
+Today, it is used by agencies around the world, as diverse as wildlife conservationists and militaries.

 Even when GIS is not involved, most cartographers now use a variety of computer graphics programs to generate new maps.

 Interactive, computerized maps are commercially available, allowing users to zoom in or zoom out (respectively meaning to increase or decrease the scale), sometimes by replacing one map with another of different scale, centered where possible on the same point.
 In-car global navigation satellite systems are computerized maps with route planning and advice facilities that monitor the user's position with the help of satellites.
-From the computer scientist's point of view, zooming in entails one or a combination of:
+From the computer scientist's point of view, zooming in entails one or more of: